A14m0/vault/README.md

 tools for that.
 2. This is probably vulnerable to various types of attacks.
-At the moment, I have no plans of really securing the hell out of this program, and by the time you need really serious protection from trained prying eyes, you will be looking much further than this piece of crap.
+At the moment, I have no plans of really securing the hell out of this program, and by the time you need really serious protection from trained prying eyes, you should be looking much further than this piece of crap.